About Our Troop Program

 How We Pay for Our Troop Program

 Scout Dues.
-Dues are $160.00 per year for the first Scout in each family (about $3.00 a week).
-Additional siblings pay $100.00 per year.
-You should use your own allowance or money earned doing chores to pay your Troop dues.
+Dues are $200.00 per year for the first Scout in each family (about $4.00 a week).
+This amount is reduced to $180.00 per year for Scouts whose parents (one or both) volunteer with the Troop as either (i) an Assistant Scoutmaster, (ii) Troop Committee Member, or (iii) in a specific volunteer role from a prescribed list.
+Additional siblings pay $140.00 per year.
+Scouts are encouraged to try and pay their own way (or a portion) rather than have their parents pay the full amount.
+Money from allowances or money earned doing chores could be used for this purpose.
 The Troop Committee treasurer will collect dues once a year during the month of October.
 The money we collect from dues payments helps the Troop pay for merit badges, rank patches, equipment, and other materials we need.

 Fundraising.
 Our Troop sells evergreen wreaths during the Christmas season.
 Besides your dues payments, this is the other major source of money to pay for our Troop equipment, uniform patches, and other Troop expenses.
 This project also provides an opportunity for Scouts to earn money towards their summer camp fees.

 Annual Membership Fee.
 Every year the Troop must re-register Scouts with the BSA.
 The process begins in mid-to-late October and must be completed by December 31.
 The Troop usually submits its re-registration package shortly after Thanksgiving.
 Part of the registration includes paying a registration fee, which supports the BSA organization.
 The current fee is $75 and is included in the Troop dues ($200) listed above.
 Scouts may opt to pay an additional $15 for an annual subscription to the BSA's youth magazine, Scout's Life.